-Natural cat litters have recently became very popular with the emphasis on eco-friendly solutions to our daily tasks and consumables.
+Natural cat litters have recently become very popular with the emphasis on eco-friendly solutions to our daily tasks and consumables.
 We define “natural” in the context of this site as being made of non-clay materials that are natural and/or biodegradable.
-Historically, cat litter has traditionally came from various types of clay.
+Historically, cat litter has traditionally come from various types of clay.
 These clay litters can be harsh to the environment in both the manufacture process to make them as well as the disposal of them.
 They can also commonly have very strong artificial perfumes injected into them as also be more prone to having high dust levels.

 Beyond the eco-friendly aspect of them, natural cat litters can also have other ingrained benefits that aren’t present in clay litters.
 Some of these potential benefits include: